Integrate the Universal API

 Integrate just-in-time mint/redeems of 80+ uAssets directly in your app or protocol.

-The Universal Relayer API allows developers to seamlessly integrate uAssets into their applications.
-The Relayer acts as an intermediary, connecting users with Merchants to facilitate buying, selling, and cross-chain transactions.
+The Universal API allows developers to seamlessly integrate uAssets into their applications and optionally earn fees.
+The API acts as an intermediary, connecting users with Merchants to facilitate buying, selling, and cross-chain transactions.

 DeFi typically relies on liquidity pools (LPs) to provide assets for swaps.
 However, LPs are capital inefficient because liquidity sits unused until needed.

-Universal solves this with JIT (just-in-time) Liquidity via the Universal Relayer meaning:
+Universal solves this with JIT (just-in-time) Liquidity via the Universal API meaning:

 • Instead of pre-depositing liquidity, Merchants mint and fulfill orders dynamically when demand arises.